jpswade/jpswade.github.io/_posts/2008-02-29-storing-mysql-database-settings-for-php-and-perl-in-one-file.md

 Hey presto, we now have 1 settings file that works for both perl and PHP.

-_Note: If you&#8217;re using strict in perl, you&#8217;ll need to define the variables before you include the settings file, otherwise it will complain.
+_Note: If you're using strict in perl, you'll need to define the variables before you include the settings file, otherwise it will complain.

 _

-The problem is that php won&#8217;t evaluate the code, so we need to create another file, that will read the settings and evaluate them for use with PHP.
+The problem is that php won't evaluate the code, so we need to create another file, that will read the settings and evaluate them for use with PHP.

 Create settings.php

 > <?php
 >
-> $c = file\_get\_contents(&#8216;settings.pl&#8217;);
+> $c = file\_get\_contents(&#8216;settings.pl');

 > eval($c);
 >